dengxian-xreal/xreal.github.io/docs/12_Tools/3_XR Streaming.md

 As of 2024.06.14, it has been renamed to CloudXR.

-You can download it from here or download it later from Google Play.
+You can download it here.

 When using ONE series devices, there is a known issue in CloudXR SDK 4.0.1 that causes crashes.
 NVIDIA has confirmed they will not fix this issue.
 We have reverted to **CloudXR 3.2** and found it to be compatible with ONE series glasses.
 Please use CloudXR 3.2 as the server.